CatLooks/JS65C02/README.md

 CPU.prototype.set = function(addr, data) { /* ... */ };
 CPU.prototype.get = function(addr)       { return 0; };
 ```
-A single 65C02 "Core" can be create as such:
+A single 65C02 "Core" can be created as such:
 ```js
 let cpu = new CPU();
 ```